dart-lang/site-www/src/dart-2.0.md

 to indicate that the runtime type is unknown.
 One big difference between optionally typed Dart and Dart 2.0 is that, in the former, the analyzer infers the `dynamic` type.
-In Dart 2.0, tools like the analyzer can infer more specific types than `dynamic`, following rules in the language specification.
+In Dart 2.0, tools like the analyzer can often infer types that are more specific than `dynamic`, following rules in the language specification.

 While Dart 2.0 is statically typed, type inference and